SebastienBtr/flutter-boilerplate/README.md

 * 'login': the user login
 * 'password': the user password
 * 'language': the language code setting

+## Add/Edit available languages

+* Add a new translation file in assets/local
+* Add the language code in the `supportedLanguages` list in lib/bloc/mainBloc.dart
+* In ios/Runner/Info.plist add the language code in the array of the `CFBundleLocalizations` key

 ## Update the icon app